Emergency Dental Extraction

 How Soon Should I Seek Help in Case of a Dental Emergency?

 Unless you are a dental professional yourself, you cannot tell whether a certain delay can result in unacceptable damage or not.
 Therefore, act without delay.
 Even a small delay can result in serious, irreversible loss.
+Your dental disease and infection could get worse if you don’t act promptly.
 Broken teeth cannot be grown again.
 Rush to your dentist for a physical examination, or if that is not possible in a short time, contact one on the telephone to seek advice.
 After listening to your description, your dentist may advise you to act immediately or give you an appointment.

 Preparation for Dental Extraction